swapagarwal/state-of-the-vue-ecosystem/PITCHME.md

 @SwapAgarwal
 (<a href="https://swapnil.net/" target="_blank" rel="noopener noreferrer">swapnil.net</a>)

-Note: That's all from my side.
+Note: And that's all from my side.
 My name is Swapnil and you can find me at swapnil.net Thanks everyone for being here and I hope you Have a Vuetiful Day!